uncle-betty/trust-but-verify/README.md

 theory of arrays.

 Another thing I'd like to look into is performance.
 Parsing CVC4's proofs is incredibly slow at this time.
+The really small test proofs in `Test.agda` take over 8 minutes on my machine!

 A few pointers: